SKIP TO PAGE CONTENT

 Travel/Re-Entry on H-1B Status

-If you need to renew your visa or passport while abroad, ensure that you have enough time to do so and schedule visa appointments in advance, if feasible.
-Check the embassy wait times for the country where you are renewing your documents.
+If the H-1B visa holder needs to renew their visa or passport while abroad, they should ensure they have enough time to do so by checking the embassy wait times.
+They should schedule visa appointments in advance, if feasible.

-Note, if traveling out of the country for a conference, while teaching a course, etc., you should speak to Export Controls.
-The University may request you use a loaner laptop for international travel.
+Note, if traveling out of the country for a conference, while teaching a course, etc., they also should speak to Export Control.
+The University may request TAMUSA employees use a loaner laptop for international travel.

 J-1 Subject to the Two Year Home Residence Requirement Changing to H-1B Status